philc/book-notes/lifestyle/tidying up - marie kondo.md

 * Do not filter items which are not in use, or haven't been used in a year, or some criteria like that.
 This will only lead to unhappiness.
 It's a negative lens.
 Instead, seek to identify what you cherish, and keep those things.
-* Imagine if you space was only filled with the things which give you joy.
+* Imagine if your space was only filled with the things which give you joy.
 How great would that be?
 * Tidy by category
   * Repetition and wasted work will kill your motivation.
 To tidy by category, get it all out of the drawers and closets and gather it in one place that will allow you to make global optimization